 International Medical Corps’ disaster response experts are on the ground in Puerto Rico and Dominica, coordinating with response agencies and local organizations in the aftermath of Hurricanes Irma and Maria.
 This includes supporting health system recovery, running mobile medical units, restoring access to power and safe drinking water, and distributing emergency relief items.
 We are also supporting recovery efforts in Florida.

-After arriving to Puerto Rico within days of Hurricane Maria, continues to collaborate with the La Asociación de Salud Primaria de Puerto Rico (ASPPR), a network of nearly 76 health clinics focused on providing care to low-income families across the island.
+After arriving to Puerto Rico within days of Hurricane Maria, continues to collaborate with the La Asociación de Salud Primaria de Puerto Rico (ASPPR), a network of 76 health clinics focused on providing care to low-income families across the island.

 Power outages continue to make it difficult to operate health facilities, with many clinics resorting to limiting the hours they are open or providing care in smaller spaces that can be powered by a generator.
 Maintaining a cold chain for many urgently needed medications, especially those for chronic care, has been a challenge.